 In addition, in this Forum we wanted to introduce a new issue concerning working and living conditions of workers in the transport industry.

 An issue which is currently being looked at by the Food Network on Ethical Trade (FNET).
-It was highlighted after IKEA received complaints of poor living and working conditions of drivers hired by agencies in Eastern Europe.
+It was highlighted after a known Swedish corporation received complaints of poor living and working conditions of drivers hired by agencies in Eastern Europe.

 This year, we also launched supplier Working Groups to deal with regional specific issues.
 The agenda focused on creating participatory workshops to discuss these.
 This process is helping local producers to learn more about labour and human rights issues in their regions and ultimately to take ownership of the forums.

 The Working Groups are led by suppliers themselves and count on the voluntary participation of their members.
 Currently there are three working groups:

 - Group 1: Code of Practice on Labour Agencies (Murcia)

 - Group 2: Good practice on accommodation and transport (Huelva)

 - Group 3: Good practice on smallholder practices and traceability (Almeria)